driskell/log-courier/docs/log-carver/actions/KV.md

 ### `prefix`

-String.
+Pattern String.
 Optional

 Prefixes all added fields with the given prefix.
+The prefix can contain values from fields in the event using the [`Pattern String`](../Configuration.md#pattern-string) syntax.

 With a value of `prefix_`, the field value `number=100 nested[field]="testing"` would add the following new fields to the event.